 As a Chicago divorce attorney who speaks three languages, the issues of immigration and divorce intersect constantly.
 Understandably upset clients believe they can solve all of their problems by having their immigrant spouse deported as well as divorced.
-The reality is that it is extremely difficult to get the Department of Homeland Security to act on their limited authority to deport a spouse without extreme circumstances.
+The reality is that it is extremely difficult to get the Department of Homeland Security to act on their limited authority to deport an immigrant spouse without extreme circumstances.

 The possibility of deportation depends on the spouse’s status.
-If the spouse has no status, that is to say the spouse is undocumented or whatever status they once had has expired, then there is no deportation trigger.
+If the spouse has no status (they’re undocumented) or the immigration status they once had has expired, then there is no deportation trigger.
 You could call the Department of Homeland Security’s tip line at 866-DHS-2-ICE and report the person.
 But, the Department of Homeland Security is looking for information relating to crimes like, fraud, human-trafficking, gang-related crimes.
 Simply being undocumented is not something their tip line is looking for.
 I, personally, have never heard them acting on a tip of a merely undocumented person.
 Scheduling an appointment with USCIS field office to meet in person would probably be more productive.
 My advice to anyone in this situation is to let bygones be bygones.

 If the spouse has a conditional status, that is the 2 year conditional status granted before the marriage will be reviewed for validity.
 This involves providing the Department of Homeland Security with evidence of shared expenses, cohabitation and in this day and age, lots and lots of Facebook photos.
 If during this 2 year period you believe that your marriage was a fraud, you can bring this to the attention of the Department of Homeland Security.
 Immigration law INA 237(a)(1)(G) specifically provides that: